balajeerc/balajeerc.github.io/_posts/2019-01-01-Lessons-Learnt-Last-Year.md

 ## Lesson 3: VSCode

 I have always relied on vim to do most of the heavy lifting when it comes to code editing.
-I used to stub my nose at people
+I used to stub my nose at people relying on more "modern" editors.

+However, the advent of Golang into my life has forced me to reconsider this.
+Code completion, debugging and jumping to symbol using golang plugins for vim have been less than satisfactory.
+I reluctantly bit the bullet and started tinkering around with VSCode, telling myself it's only going to be for

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDA4ODExNDE4LDE3MTg1NjUxMTZdfQ==
+eyJoaXN0b3J5IjpbLTIxNDI4MzA3OTYsMTcxODU2NTExNl19
 -->